-3 Ways Your HOA or Condo Association Can Fund Capital Improvements
+3 Ways your Homeowners Association Can Fund Capital Improvements

-Sooner or later, every homeowners association (HOA) or condominium association has to invest in capital improvements.
-Whether that means installing a new heating and cooling system in your high-rise building, replacing the roof on your clubhouse or upgrading the equipment in your fitness center, you can’t overlook these long-term, big-ticket items.
-But what’s the best way for your association to pay for them?
+Sooner or later, every homeowners association has to invest in capital improvements.
+It could be anything from needing to install a new heating and cooling system in your high-rise building, to replacing the roof on your clubhouse or upgrading the equipment in your fitness center.
+These long-term, big tickets items are not something you can overlook, so what’s the best way for your association to pay for them?

 That depends on how urgently you need to do the work and whether it is something you had planned to do.
 Based on these factors, you have three options for funding your capital projects.